Therapeutic Plasma Exchange: Hope for dementia: Hope for dementia, Alzheimer’s, memory loss, and autoimmune disease

 While it may sound like a complex process, the whole procedure is usually complete in just two hours.

-Our patients have reported a combination of the following improvements after completing Regenerative Plasma Exchange:
+Our patients have reported a combination of the following improvements after completing Therapeutic Plasma Exchange:

 - Improved memory